Dick H. Guinn: Postwar service

-Guinn participated in the occupation of Japan until March 1946, when he was appointed Flag secretary to Commander, Naval Air Force, Pacific Fleet under Vice admiral Alfred E. Montgomery.
+Guinn participated in the occupation of Japan until March 1946, when he was appointed flag secretary to commander, Naval Air Force, Pacific Fleet under Vice Admiral Alfred E. Montgomery.
 When admiral Montgomery assumed command of U.S. First Task Fleet in September 1946, Guinn was appointed his Flag Lieutenant and served in this capacity until June 1947, when he assumed command of Fighter Squadron 2-A.

-He was attached to the staff of Commander Fleet Air, West Coast under Vice admiral John H. Hoover in June 1948 and served as Personnel officer until June of the following year, when he was transferred to Sandia Base near Albuquerque, New Mexico.
-The Sandia Base served was a top-secret installation, which served as the Center for research, development, design, testing, and training of nuclear weapons and Guinn assumed duty as executive officer and staff operations officer on the staff, Commander Field Command, Armed Forces Special Weapons Project.
-While in this capacity, he was promoted to Commander on January 1, 1951.
+He was attached to the staff of Commander Fleet Air, West Coast under Vice Admiral John H. Hoover in June 1948 and served as personnel officer until June of the following year, when he was transferred to Sandia Base near Albuquerque, New Mexico.
+The Sandia Base served was a top-secret installation, which served as the center for research, development, design, testing, and training of nuclear weapons and Guinn assumed duty as executive officer and staff operations officer on the staff, Commander Field Command, Armed Forces Special Weapons Project.
+While in this capacity, he was promoted to commander on January 1, 1951.

 In February 1952, Guinn embarked for Korea and joined Composite Squadron 3 as Special Weapons Officer.
-He later served consecutively as Squadron's Executive officer and Commanding officer and returned to the United States in February 1954 for duty in Air Warfare Division, Office of the Chief of Naval Operations.
+He later served consecutively as the squadron's executive officer and commanding officer and returned to the United States in February 1954 for duty in Air Warfare Division, Office of the Chief of Naval Operations.
 He remained there until March 1956, when he assumed command of Carrier Air Group 6 and commanded it during the Exercise Strikeback, a major naval exercise of the North Atlantic Treaty Organization (NATO), which took place over a ten-day period in September 1957 in the North Atlantic Ocean, GIUK Gap and Norwegian Sea.

-Following the exercise, Guinn joined the staff, Commander, Naval Air Forces, Atlantic Fleet under Vice Admiral William L. Rees at Norfolk Navy Yard and remained there until March 1958, when he returned to the Navy Department in Washington, D.C. for duty as Head, Grade Assignment Branch, Bureau of Naval Personnel under Vice admiral Harold P. Smith.
-Guinn was promoted to Captain on August 1, 1958.
+Following the exercise, Guinn joined the staff, Commander, Naval Air Forces, Atlantic Fleet under Vice Admiral William L. Rees at Norfolk Navy Yard and remained there until March 1958, when he returned to the Navy Department in Washington, D.C., for duty as head, Grade Assignment Branch, Bureau of Naval Personnel under Vice Admiral Harold P. Smith.
+Guinn was promoted to captain on August 1, 1958.

-In July 1959, Guinn entered the National War College in Washington, D.C. and graduated in July of the following year.
-He subsequently joined the staff of Commander-in-Chief, United States Seventh Fleet under Vice admiral Charles D. Griffin and served as Fleet Operations Officer until December 1961.
+In July 1959, Guinn entered the National War College in Washington, D.C., and graduated in July of the following year.
+He subsequently joined the staff of Commander-in-Chief, United States Seventh Fleet under Vice Admiral Charles D. Griffin and served as fleet operations officer until December 1961.
 Guinn then assumed command of the Combat stores ship, USS Rigel and commanded her during the exercises off the coast of Iceland in June 1962 and following the Cuban Missile Crisis in November that year.

 In May 1963, Guinn assumed command of the aircraft carrier USS Forrestal and took part in the carrier suitability trials off the East Coast of the United States.
-He later led his vessel to the Mediterranean Sea and returned to Washington, D.C. for duty with the Office of Navy Program Appraisal in July 1964.
+He later led his vessel to the Mediterranean Sea and returned to Washington, D.C., for duty with the Office of Navy Program Appraisal in July 1964.